MilchRatchet/Luminary/README.md

   <img src="demo_images/Todano.png" alt="Todano Example">
 </p>

+# About

+Luminary is a renderer using pathtracing.
+It aims at rendering high quality images while maintaining usable performance in realtime mode.
+Usage is supposed to be non-artist friendly, that is, the input consists of only meshes with albedo, material and illuminance textures.
+All other effects come parameterized.

 This project is for fun and to learn more about `Computer Graphics`.
 Current plans can be found in the `Issues` tab.

-Luminary aims at rendering high quality images while maintaining usable performance in realtime mode.
-Usage is supposed to be non-artist friendly, that is, Luminary only takes meshes with albedo, material and illuminance textures as input.
-All other effects come parameterized.

 The goal is to use as few libraries as feasible.
 Currently, these include `SDL2`, `zlib` and `OptiX`.
 However, only the denoiser is used from the Optix library.